-At any time during the period from 06/04/2011 to No 05/04/2012 did the scheme either directly or indirectly that employer?
+At any time during the period from 06/04/2011 to 05/04/2012 did the scheme either directly or indirectly own assets that it had acquired from either:

 or

 b. a person who was a director of or a person connected to a director of a close company that was also a sponsoring employer?